Due to COVID-19, new enrollment in research studies will be greatly limited.

 This study enrolls adults who have certain neurological disorders and also healthy volunteers.
 The purpose of this study is to learn about the effects of COVID-19 in patients with certain autoimmune disorders, including MS, migraine and myasthenia gravis.
 Read More

-Are a patient of certain UBMD Neurology providers
+Is a healthy volunteer OR is a patient of certain UBMD Neurology providers.

 We are looking for people with MS who have dysarthria and their caregivers for this research study.
 The purpose of this study is to find out is a software application can improve quality of life by making speech easier to understand.
 Read More